ioccc-src/winner/bugs.md

 ## [2011/vik](2012/vik/vik.c) ([README.md](2012/vik/README.md))
 ## STATUS: INABIAF - please **DO NOT** fix

-The author stated that the program will crash if no argument is passed tot he program though we note that your computer might also [halt and catch fire](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing)) :-)
+The author stated that the program will crash if no argument is passed to the program though we note that your computer might also [halt and catch fire](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing)) :-)